VianneyDoleans/My42Paint/README.md

-# My42Paint
+# WPFPaint

-My42Paint is a paint software, for realizing small creation.
+WPFPaint is a paint software, for realizing small creation.

 ## Project
 This project is a student project realized for ICT software module, in Chung Ang University, South Korea, Seoul, June 2019.